Yopaman/dots-and-boxes/README.md

 ## Roadmap

+- [ ] Add an end screen/end of game detection
 - [ ] Improve the UI
 - [ ] Make the UI responsive
 - [ ] Add an AI player